Denmark (horse)

-Denmark (foaled 1839) was a major foundation sire of the American Saddlebred horse breed.
-Over 60% of all the horses in the first three volumes of the Saddlebred studbook trace back to him.
-Denmark sired the stallion Gaines' Denmark, an influential sire of the breed.
+Denmark (foaled 1839) was Thoroughbred stallion who became a major foundation sire of the American Saddlebred horse breed.
+Over 60% of all the horses in the first three volumes of the Saddlebred studbook trace back to Denmark.

 Life

-Denmark was a brown stallion foaled in Kentucky in 1839, sired by an imported Thoroughbred named Hedgeford.
+Denmark was a brown Thoroughbred stallion foaled in Kentucky in 1839, sired by an imported Thoroughbred named Hedgeford.
 He sired the stallion Gaines' Denmark, who became an influential sire.
 Denmark was used as a cavalry horse in the American Civil War.